vmcggh18/band-project/README.md

 - Two columns of one third and two thirds cater for an image and booking form, respectively in the mid section of the
 contact page.
 - The footer holds the information form and social links bar in this same page.
+- Bootstrap 4 is employed on the gallery page to facilitate the use of a carousel slide to shoe images.
+Bootstrap 4 is used for all elements on this page including the header and footer sections.
+This page is also fully mobile responsive.

 ## Testing ##
 Testing was done by repeatedly running the code and editing until the desired outcome was achieved.
 The code was